 Sulfur Smell From Sink

-According to Mr. Rooter Plumbing, when your kitchen sink smells like rotten eggs, it's because hydrogen sulfide, which is the source of the smell, is a major compound that makes up the gas found in sewage.
+When your kitchen sink smells like rotten eggs, it's because hydrogen sulfide, which is the source of the smell, is a major compound that makes up the gas found in sewage.
 You must check if the smell is coming from the water or the drain.
 You'll know if the kitchen sink smells bad when water runs by doing an easy test.